Depo-Provera Meningioma Side Effects Significantly Increased Among Women Over 31: Study

 Depo-Provera Meningioma Lawsuits

-The data provides additional supporting evidence for women pursuing Depo-Provera meningioma lawsuits, which have been filed throughout the federal court system and consolidated in the Northern District of Florida under U.S. District Judge M. Casey Rodgers as a Depo-Provera MDL (multidistrict litigation) for coordinated discovery and pretrial proceedings.
+The data provides additional supporting evidence for women pursuing Depo-Provera meningioma lawsuits, which have been filed throughout the federal court system and consolidated in the Northern District of Florida, where U.S. District Judge M. Casey Rodgers is presiding over coordinated discovery and pretrial proceedings in a Depo-Provera MDL (multidistrict litigation).

 As part of the management of the litigation, Judge Rodgers has ordered the parties to prepare a small group of pilot test cases for early “bellwether” trial dates.
 These trials are designed to help gauge how juries may respond to certain evidence and testimony that will be repeated throughout the litigation.
 However, before the evidence is presented in open court, plaintiffs must overcome a series of anticipated pretrial motions seeking to have the litigation thrown out.